-Development Category Study Area Limits Single Phase Development with less than or equal to 500 daily trips All Site Access Drives Signalized and/or potential signalized intersections adjacent to development.
-Single Phase Development with 500 to 1500 daily trips All Site Access Drives Signalized and/or potentially signalized Intersections within 1⁄4 mile of development.
-Single Phase Development with greater than 1500 daily trips All Site Access Drives Signalized and/or potentially signalized intersections within 1⁄2 mile of development.
-Multi-Phase Developments (such as PUDs) Determined by the Transportation Services Division based on project size, location and surrounding traffic conditions.
+Single Phase Development < 500 daily trips All Site Access Drives Signalized and/or potential signalized intersections adjacent to development.
+Single Phase Development All Site Access Drives 500 >=daily trips <=1500 Signalized and/or potentially signalized Intersections within 1⁄4 mile of development.
+Single Phase Development daily All Site Access Drives trips >1500 • Signalized and/or potentially signalized intersections within 1⁄2 mile of development.
+Multi-Phase Developments (such as Determined by the Transportation Services Division based on project size, location and surrounding traffic conditions.
 Typically within one (1) mile of the proposed development is analyzed.
+PUDs)